This FAQ page can be updated any time. If there are questions or topics you’d like to see added to this page, email email@example.com. Thank You.

 Q: What levels are required to participate in the Evals?

-A: For Baseball, players registered for AAA, Coast, and Majors divisions, plus 8-yr olds hoping to play up to AAA, are required.
+A: Players registered for AAA, Coast, and Majors divisions, plus 8-yr olds hoping to play up to AAA, are required.
 For Softball, players registered for AAA, Coast, Majors, or Juniors divisions, plus 8-yr olds hoping to play up to AAA, are required.
 Please visit our baseball and softball program offerings pages for more information about levels of play.

 Q: Why are the Evals required?